AnimaApp/anima-dsa/packages/anima-cli/README.md

 ## `anima sync`

-Syncs your Storybook and/or design tokens to your Anima team so that it can be then generated in Figma.
+Syncs your Storybook and/or design tokens to your Anima team so that it cant then be generated in Figma.

 ### Usage